 Design and Preparation

-- Will the ADU be built as New Construction or as a Conversion ADU?
+- Will the ADU be built as a New Construction or as a Conversion ADU?
 Consult the ADU Design Guide for guidance and inspiration.

 - Consider your options for drafting plans.
 You could hire a designer or architect, draw your own plans, purchase a set of stock building plans or consider purchasing a manufactured home or pre-fab unit.